 The site design would be reviewed by the Riverside County Fire Department for compliance with project-specific emergency access, water pressure and similar requirements as a routine aspect of the City's design review process.
-The Proposed Project would not interfere with an emergency response plan or emergency evacuation plan and no mitigation measures are required.
+The Proposed Project would not interfere with an emergency response plan or emergency evacuation plan.
+No impact would occur.